Dangereuse of L'Île-Bouchard: Mistress to William IX

 Some believe that Raymond of Poitiers was a child of William by Dangereuse, rather than by Philippa of Toulouse.
-A primary source which names his mother has not so far been identified.
+A primary source that names his mother has not so far been identified.
 However, he is not named in other sources as a legitimate son of Willam IX.
 It is therefore reasonable to suppose that he was born from the duke's relationship with Dangereuse.
 If this is the case, Dangereuse was grandmother to Bohemund III of Antioch, Maria of Antioch and Philippa of Antioch.

 Philippa died two years later and William's first wife Ermengarde set out to avenge Philippa.
 In October 1119, she suddenly appeared at the Council of Reims being held by Pope Calixtus II and demanded that the Pope excommunicate William (again), oust Dangereuse from the ducal palace, and restore herself to her rightful place as duchess.
 The Pope "declined to accommodate her"; however, she continued to trouble William for several years afterwards.

 The relationship between William IX and his legitimate son William X was troubled by the father's liaison with Dangereuse.
-This was only settled when the pair arranged the marriage between William X and Dangereuse's daughter Aenor in 1121; the following year Eleanor was born.
+This was only settled when the pair arranged the marriage between William X and Dangereuse's daughter Aenor in 1121; the following year, Eleanor was born.

 William IX died on 10 February 1127; nothing is recorded of Dangereuse after this point.
 She died in 1151.